Information on individual cases

 Whenever a journalist requests information on an individual, the request is evaluated on a case-by-case basis.
 Information may only be given when it is obvious that it will not endanger the safety of the person in question or those close to him or her.
 For example, simply the knowledge that a person has applied for asylum in Finland may endanger his or her safety and the safety his or her relatives.

 When requesting confidential information, be prepared to tell us what it will be used for and why.
 Please also note that the decision on the confidentiality or publicity of the information will not be made immediately.
 In order to make this decision, the Finnish Immigration Service will review the grounds for the application submitted by the person whom your request concerns.
 We will also review other information we have about him or her, the processing stage of his or her matter, and the contents of any decision already made.

 The secrecy of information is based on the Act on the Openness of Government Activities and the Act on the Register of Aliens.
-According to the Act on the Register of Aliens, information on matters such as refusal of entry, deportation and prohibition of entry into Finland is sensitive personal information.
 For additional information see Confidentiality of personal information.

 Authorisation from the applicant